codesubmission321/cdd/README.md

 - CDD simplifies ProbDD by substituting probabilities with counters, and thus ease comprehension and implementation.

-- On various intial settings, CDD consistently performs comparable to ProbDD, or even better than ProbDD.
+- On various initial settings, CDD consistently performs comparable to ProbDD, or even better than ProbDD.

 ### Notes